 Making the wrong move in any real estate market can lead to financial remorse or house buying misery.
 To prevent this agony, below are some common mistakes you should avoid as a first-time buyer.

 Not getting professional help can leave you strapped for cash.
-Since we only buy homes about three times in our lifetime, the first time is the most challenging, Unfortunately, some buyers solicit the help of the seller’s agent, which could potentially be a recipe for disaster.
+Since we only buy homes about three times in our lifetime, the first time is the most challenging, Unfortunately, some buyers solicit the help of the seller’s agent.
+This is potentially a recipe for disaster.

 The buyer’s agent will be compensated through a commission split from the seller’s side.
 There’s no out of pocket expense to the first-time homebuyer when seeking professional help from a qualified agent.

-Neglecting to work with a licensed Realtor exposes you to unscrupulous vulnerabilities, such as dealing with the listing agents whose principal objective is that of the sellers.
+Neglecting to work with a licensed Realtor exposes you to unscrupulous vulnerabilities.
+For example, dealing with the listing agents whose principal objective is that of the sellers.

 Mistake #2: Choosing the priciest home

 Buying the most expensive home you qualify for is not a wise move.
 The lender doesn’t know how much you should spend on a house, just how much money the bank will lend you.
 Unfortunately, many buyers max out on how much they can spend, leaving them with nothing left for savings.